 Ideal cutting size

 There’s no one size fits all for how big or small the cutting should be.
-For example, you can have one leaf with a 2 inch vine or take 12 inches with several leaves.
+For example, you can have one leaf with a 2-inch vine or take 12 inches with several leaves.
 Both will likely be successful cuttings as long as they’re cared for properly.
+Even stems with a healthy node but no leaves can be propagated, as leaves will start to grow over time.

 Place cutting in water or soil